Garnishee Orders: What It Means For You and Your Business

 It is important to know what your payment requirements are, understand your debt with the ATO and, if required, establish a payment arrangement or secure a payment plan to ensure that you don’t have this extreme measure affecting you or your business.
 Advivo supports our client’s with updated communication and solutions-based advice to ensure that this is only a last resort option and avoid additional stress when you are already running a business.
 We are your business partners and are here to help.
 In recent years, we have only had one case where this has occurred and the client was in dire need of support which we provided and we were able to turn it around with a solid payment plan and negotiation with the ATO to get them back on track.

-If you suspect you may soon be the recipient of a garnishee notice or want to talk about getting a payment plan in place with the ATO please give us a call at Advivo on 07 3226 1800 or you may use our Contact Form.
+If you suspect you may soon be the recipient of a garnishee notice or want to talk about getting a payment plan in place with the ATO, please give us a call at Advivo.
 We are here to help!